ian-mark/Portfolio-Projects/Data Visualisation/Amazon and Attention/README.md

 Sometimes designers have only one chart to serve these multiple information needs.

-For their mid-term project, groups are supposed to use the Amazon dataset [Jeff McCauley](wwww.mccauley.com) has put together, in order to create a Matplotlib figure with the following characteristics:
+For the mid-term project, groups are supposed to use the Amazon dataset [Jeff McCauley](wwww.mccauley.com) has put together to create a Matplotlib figure with the following characteristics:

 + the figure has to fit the A4 layout, landscape orientation;